CloudCannon/documentation/_domains/2_custom_domains.md

 ### Using your own DNS

 If you are using the naked domain we recommend using CloudCannon DNS.
-This allows us dynamically load balance your site across multiple servers.
+This allows us to dynamically load balance your site across multiple servers.
 {: .warning}

 Go to the *Site Settings* / *Domain* section and ensure it looks like the following screenshot.
 Otherwise, click **I have my own DNS**.